StateX class topic

 AppStateX<T extends StatefulWidget> Get started StateX class AppStateX class

 The StateX object at the 'app level.'
-Used to effect the whole app by being the 'root' of first State object instantiated.
+Used to effect the whole app by being the first State object instantiated.

 StateX<T extends StatefulWidget> Get started StateX class Using FutureBuilder Using InheritedWidget Error handling Testing Event handling